bluz71/bluz71.github.io/_posts/2021-09-10-vim-tips-revisited.md

 xnoremap Q :'<,'>:normal @q<CR>
 ```

-Typing `Q` with a visual line selection in effect will execute the `q` macro
+Typing `Q`, with a visual line selection in effect, will execute the `q` macro
 over just the selected lines.

 Redirect change operations to the blackhole